kirstenbussiere/jekyll-now/_drafts/2017-10-29-your-filename.md

 -Term frequency

 **Disciplinary Fears - Literary Studies**
 The implementation of new technologies into a field is often met with a certain amount of resistence.
 Text analysis brings forth anxieties surrounding the potential obsolescence of the human in the future of an academic field.
+Recent technological developments allow researchers to move beyond human ability to look at collections of text larger than would otherwise be possible.
+As with any paradigm shift, there is often a fear from within the field that changes will cause there to be a loss of disciplinary purity.